Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

         }

-  -- 3. Add the throttle rule to the environment. env' <- addThrottle env "req/ip" ipThrottle
+  -- 3. Add the throttle rule to the environment.
+  -- The throttle is stored in a HashMap for O(1) average-case retrieval. env' <- addThrottle env "req/ip" ipThrottle

   -- 4. Wrap your application with the middleware.